SimonGsponer/r_comparisons/create_datasets.md

 Just like in the test datasets I usually create, I generated random numbers by the use of distribution functions.
 Note that the distribution functions, as well as the corresponding parameters, are completely arbitrary.

+The relative performance of these 3 functions depends on two aspects.
+On one side, the row numbers are likely to be an important determinant.
+On the other side, there is some variability regarding the execution time it takes to run the functions, since a computer does a bunch of other tasks at the same time.
+Therefore, **the functions were compared for several sizes** of the datasets (namely **10K, 100K, 1M, and 100M**), and **each function was, for a given dataset size, run 50 times**.
+A documented version of the algorithm used for this comparison can be found in …